Diegopie/d2_seasonal_challenges/README.md

 &NewLine;

 ## Updates

+12/15/23
+Added data for season 23.
+New images for the season to come!
+I've also finally played with the Destiny API, I hope to roll out bungie.net login in the next few weeks.
+Getting data from your accounts to show on the screen will essentially be a rewrite of the project 🙃

 10/09/23
 Just in time for the end of the season, I have done some back end work so that I can much more quickly update the site.
 I still may look into getting the site to add new data on reset but at this stage I think I will finally do proper research on the Destiny API to make this a rich, synced experiance with the game